0x76agabond/chimera-architecture/Pattern/README.md

 ---

 ## **Real Goal**
-A set of `Architectural Patterns` that developers can mix with `Clean Architecture`
+- A set of `Architectural Patterns` that developers can mix with `Clean Architecture`
-to safely improve flexibility while keeping the core principles intact.
+to safely improve flexibility while keeping the core principles.
+- An architectural structure that can **scale according to project complexity**, remaining simple for small systems and progressively structured for larger ones.

 ---